3rd Diamond OA Summit

 Crossref is well embedded within the Diamond OA community, since many of our members are Diamond OA publishers (anecdotally – we don’t record business models of our members), and it was great to hear from a number of partners supporting the movement.
 I’ll give a shout to just a handful, as there were too many to list all.

-PKP – whose open-source and free software, OJS, is a popular choice, if not primary publishing platform for this community.
+PKP – whose open-source and free software, OJS, is the primary publishing platform for this community.
 Our current collaboration on supporting the community to transition to their latest supported version will help enable many of these publishers to capture and register richer metadata.

 DOAJ, with whom we have a long history of working together to support education of budding publishers with key industry know-how, and whose assessment process and experience proves essential for supporting trust in and among the Diamond OA publishers.